 Whether you’re looking for a mobile broadband contract or pay-as-you-go plan, you’ll want make sure you're clued up on dongles so you can find the best deal and get more from mobile broadband...

 A mobile broadband dongle allows you to connect to the internet wherever you go.
 It's essentially a small modem you plug into your computer like a USB memory stick.

-As long as you're within range of a mobile phone mast, you'll be able to get online.
+With a dongle you'll be able to browse the web and send emails from virtually anywhere.
+As long as you're within range of a mobile phone mast, you should be able to get online.